DigiBP/Team-Apples/README.md

 | 42  | ![TO-BE-PROCESS/BPMN-SCREENSHOTS/TOBE42.png](https://github.com/DigiBP/Team-Apples/blob/fd3b11aaf18135496621c8368adca24553044478/TO-BE-PROCESS/BPMN-Screenshots/TOBE42.png) | The renewal is the automatically registered in CRM. | 13.
 Confirm renewal https://github.com/DigiBP/Team-Apples#13-confirm-renewal  |

 # Make (formerly Integromat) - Scenarios
+In order to automate the above TO-BE BPMN process's service tasks, Integromat was utilized to visually create, build, and automate the workflow.
+The workflow entails coordinating humans, resources, and information to achieve a specific objective.
+Each task or activity within the workflow relies on the successful completion of preceding tasks or the occurrence of specific events, such as receiving a lead from a potential client.

-In order to automate the above TOBE BPMN process Integromat has been used to visually create, build and automate the workflow.
-The scenarios are created by process engine and added to the "external task list" and external worker queries the topic, locks the task, works on it and completes the service task.
+In Integromat, scenarios are created using the process engine and added to the "external task list".
+An external worker then queries the topic, locks the task, performs the necessary work, and completes the service task within Camunda BPMN.
+On the other hand, user tasks are directly handled by the BPMN engine.

 ## 1. Start Event - Software request received
 - When client decides to request the software, they will fill in a Google Form as a starting point.